awsdocs/aws-app-runner-developer-guide/doc_source/manage-custom-domains.md

 **Note**
 You can optionally include the `www` subdomain of your domain\.
 However, this is currently only supported in the API\.
 The App Runner console doesn't support it\.

-When you associate a custom domain with your service, App Runner provides you with a set of certificate validation records\.
-Add them to your Domain Name System \(DNS\) so that App Runner can validate that you own or control the domain\.
-In addition, add CNAME   records to your DNS to target the App Runner domain\.
+When you associate a custom domain with your service, App Runner provides you with a set of CNAME records to add to your Domain Name System \(DNS\)\.
+Add certificate validation records to your DNS so that App Runner can validate that you own or control the domain\.
+In addition, add DNS target records to your DNS to target the App Runner domain\.
 You need to add one record for the custom domain, and another for the `www` subdomain, if you chose this option\.
 Then wait for the custom domain status to become **Active** in the App Runner console\.
 This typically takes several minutes \(but might take 24\-48 hours\)\.
 At this point, your custom domain is validated, and App Runner starts routing traffic from this domain to your web application\.

 You can specify a domain to associate with your App Runner service in the following ways:
 + *A root domain* – For example, `example.com`\.
 You can optionally associate `www.example.com` too as part of the same operation\.